 - Those who are qualified under Executive No. 98

-How to Get TIN (Tax ID Number) Online if You’re a Self-employed Individual?
+How to Get a TIN (Tax ID Number) Online if You’re a Self-employed Individual?

 - Go to BIR eReg page